 Rate adaptation protocols address channel fading in one of two ways.
-In loss-triggered rate adaptation, the transmitter interprets channel state based upon timeouts (failed delivery) or receipt of acknowledgments (successful delivery) following the transmission of data packets.
-Loss-triggered protocols use this delivery result of multiple packets to determine the appropriate modulation rate [1]-[6].
+In loss-triggered rate adaption, the transmitter interprets channel state based upon timeouts (failed delivery) or receipt of acknowledgments (successful delivery) following the transmission of data packets.
+Loss-triggered protocols use this delivery result of multiple packets to determine the appropriate modulation rate, see for example, [2, 4, 11, 13, 15, 18].
 These protocols require limited MAC and PHY interaction and are widely implemented and evaluated in indoor and outdoor settings.
-In SNR-triggered rate adaptation, the receiver uses the signal-to-noise ratio to determine the modulation rate and informs the transmitter via the four-way handshake [7], [8].
+In SNR-triggered rate adaptation, the receiver uses the signal-to-noise ratio to determine the modulation rate and informs the transmitter via the four-way handshake [9, 17].
 These protocols have not been implemented previously due to the closed and inflexible MAC and PHY of legacy systems.

 In this paper, we implement a custom cross-layer framework for rate adaptation that enables the evaluation of rate selection accuracy on a per-packet basis, revealing the reasons for throughput differences between protocols.
 We measure rate adaptation accuracy for diverse channel conditions characterized by fast-fading, multipath, and interference.
-We perform experiments in a laboratory setting with controlled and repeatable channels as well as in residential urban and downtown propagation environments, and use accurate channel measurements taken at $100-\mu$ s time scales.
+We perform experiments in a laboratory setting with controlled and repeatable channels as well as in residential urban and downtown propagation environments, and use accurate channel measurements taken on $100-\mu$ s time-scales.
 These environments are also characterized by heterogeneous links, hidden terminals, and physical layer capture.